Measuring Inflation Expectations Uncertainty Using High-Frequency Data

 - In Progress

-- Open Access
+- Closed Access

-This item is being processed and is not currently available.
+This item is closed access and not available.

 © 2018 The Ohio State University Inflation expectations play a key role in determining future economic outcomes.
 The associated uncertainty provides a direct gauge of how well-anchored the inflation expectations are.
 We construct a model-based measure of inflation expectations uncertainty by augmenting a standard unobserved components model of inflation with information from noisy and possibly biased measures of inflation expectations obtained from financial markets.
 This new model-based measure of inflation expectations uncertainty is more accurately estimated and can provide valuable information for policymakers.
 Using U.S. data, we find significant changes in inflation expectations uncertainty during the Great Recession.